AI Use Cases/Healthcare

 The AI Solution

-Revenue Institute builds a Healthcare-native AI expense auditing system that ingests real-time transaction streams from Epic financial modules, Cerner billing interfaces, athenahealth claims feeds, and Meditech GL exports - then applies domain-trained models to detect anomalies, duplicate charges, contract violations, and compliance gaps simultaneously.
+Revenue Institute builds a healthcare-native AI expense auditing system that ingests real-time transaction streams from Epic financial modules, Cerner billing interfaces, athenahealth claims feeds, and Meditech GL exports - then applies domain-trained models to detect anomalies, duplicate charges, contract violations, and compliance gaps simultaneously.
 The system learns your organization's payer contracts, fee schedules, and cost allocation rules, then flags expenses that deviate from those standards without human pre-configuration.
 It integrates HL7 FHIR-compliant data layers so expense context ties back to actual patient encounters and clinical workflows, not just accounting line items.

 Automated Workflow Execution

 For your Finance & Accounting team, the shift is immediate.
 Instead of manually reviewing 100% of high-value invoices, your staff receives a prioritized audit queue: flagged exceptions ranked by financial risk and compliance severity.
-Revenue cycle managers validate AI recommendations - typically 15-20 minutes per batch - rather than hunting for missing documentation.
+Revenue cycle managers validate AI recommendations - the working estimate is 15-20 minutes per batch - rather than hunting for missing documentation.
 Medical coders see real-time alerts when clinical documentation gaps create billing risk, reducing rework.
 Your CFO gets monthly compliance dashboards showing which vendors, departments, and cost centers generate the most audit exceptions, enabling targeted vendor negotiations.

 A Systems-Level Fix